mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

  * Autogenerates software caps as appropriate:

-    * The script generates caps for the suite as a whole and physics groups as defined in the input :term:`SDF`\s; in addition, the :term:`CCPP` API for the build is generated.
+    * The script generates caps for the suite as a whole and physics groups as defined in the input SDFs; in addition, the CCPP API for the build is generated.

  * Populates makefiles with kind/type definitions, schemes, caps.
-Statements to compile the :term:`CCPP` API are included as well.
+Statements to compile the CCPP API are included as well.

 .. _ccpp_prebuild: